dipdup-io/dipdup/docs/advanced/context/README.md

 ## `.reindex() -> None`

-Drops the entire database and starts the indexing process from scratch. `on_rollback` hook calls this helper by default.
+Drops the entire database and starts the indexing process from scratch. `on_index_rollback` hook calls this helper by default.

 ## `.add_contract(name, address, typename) -> Coroutine`